TLC (Indian TV channel)

-TLC India is an Indian television channel, previously known as Discovery Travel & Living.
+TLC is an Indian pay television channel owned by Warner Bros.
+Discovery for the Indian subcontinent.
+Launched in October 2004.
+Previously known as Discovery Travel & Living.
 It focuses on lifestyle programmes, with topics such health, cooking and travel.
+The channel can be viewed on digital cable and satellite television in India.

+History

 The channel launched in October 2004 and was the first international channel launched under the "Discovery Travel & Living" name.